-Head north down the historic Main Street of Galena, otherwise known as the HelluvaHalfMile.
+Head north down the historic Main Street of Galena.
 This main attraction is lined with more than 125 shops and restaurants, one after the next.
 There are no chain stores here.
 It’s all about the unique, local independent shops and beautifully preserved red brick buildings that date back to Galena’s days as a booming 1800’s lead mining town.
-Steeped in history, 75% of the town is listed on the National Register of Historic Places.
+Steeped in history, 85% of the town is listed on the National Register of Historic Places.

 Leaving Galena Cellars, turn left onto N. Ford Road and continue as the road veers to the right onto N. Hill Road, leading you to Council Hill Station on the right.
 This is a unique and historic 1850’s general store and railway station which has been transformed into a watering hole and music venue.
 Ruins of a woolen mill, barn and silo also sit on the property.